 Clinical release time of ten (10) days will be granted during the 18 months of the clinical phase of the program.
 Clinical release time is for sick days, vacation, personal time off or conference attendance.
-Requests for days off must be in writing, submitted to program administration, clinical site coordinator, and program coordinator before the 30-day deadline.
+Requests for days off must be in writing, submitted first to the clinical site coordinator for their signature, and then to Dr. Hoch and Alanna before the 30-day deadline.
 It must be approved in advance.
 NARs will be scheduled for didactic and clinical experiences by program administration.
 Requests are due for the upcoming month on the first day of the preceding month.
 For example, September requests are due no later August 1.
 Request forms are located in this handbook and in Exxat.
 Finals week is not subject to requests (i.e. for sequencing of exams).
 NARs will be scheduled in the clinical area during finals week.
 No clinical release time will be guaranteed to be approved during the final four weeks of the program, or on the first day of any clinical rotation.